-Richie Boy and I bet the Super Bowl according to the Manny Principle, which was that Manny never beat the spread for the NFL's final game.
-1990's championship game posed the 49ers against the Broncos in New Orleans.
+Richie Boy and I bet the Super Bowl according to the Manny Principle, which was that Manny never beat the spread for the NFL's final game and in 1990 the championship game posed the 49ers against the Broncos in New Orleans.
 All week Googs, Domingo, Richie Boy, and I had been badgering Manny for his pick and on Friday afternoon we intensified the pressure.

 "Who you like?"
 Richie Boy liked to get things out in the open.